vinay10110/Snowflake-Tourism-Data-Explorer/README.md

   - Columns (used by the app): `NAME`, `CITY`, `TYPE`, `GOOGLE_REVIEW_RATING`, `NUMBER_OF_GOOGLE_REVIEW_IN_LAKHS`, `ENTRANCE_FEE_IN_INR`, `TIME_NEEDED_TO_VISIT_IN_HRS`

 If your table or column names differ, adapt the code where the fields are referenced.

-## Security
-- `.env` is git-ignored (see `.gitignore`); never commit credentials.
-- Use a least-privilege Snowflake role and consider network policies and MFA as appropriate.

-## Troubleshooting
-- Missing env vars: the app will display a Streamlit error and `config.py` will raise a descriptive exception.
-- Connection issues: verify account/role/warehouse and that your IP can access Snowflake.
-- Empty charts: ensure tables listed above exist with expected columns and numeric types.

 ## Acknowledgements
 This project was developed during the Snowflake hackathon "Your Story".